Text Formatting in the Angular Rich Text Editor

 UpperCase UpperCase icon Converts text to uppercase toolbarSettings: { items: [‘UpperCase’’]}

-Please refer to the sample below to add these basic text styling options in the Rich Text Editor.
+Refer to the sample below to configure these basic text styling options in the Rich Text Editor.

 import { Component } from '@angular/core';